Weffe/axios-api-versioning/examples/with-react-typescript/README.md

 # Browser Sandbox

-This is a sandbox project for showcasing the use of `axios-api-versioning` in a browser.
+This example shows how you can use `axios-api-versioning` in a React App.

 ![Screencast Demo](./screencast-demo.gif)

 ## Quick Start

-> Make sure you are inside the `sandbox/browser` folder before running any commands.
+> Make sure you are inside the `examples/with-react-typescript` folder before running any commands.

 ### 1. Install Dependencies